afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > post_profile_to_database_debug_mode_benchmark(profile_update)
 Post account's current profile directly to database.
 Debug mode must be enabled

-Post account's current profile directly to database.
-Debug mode must be enabled that route can be used.
+that route can be used.

 ### Parameters